google-research/recsim_ng/docs/api_docs/python/recsim_ng/applications/recsys_partially_observable_rl/recommender/CollabFilteringModel.md

 `verbose`
 </td>
 <td>
-0 or 1.
+`"auto"`, 0, 1, or 2.
 Verbosity mode.
-0 = silent, 1 = progress bar.
+0 = silent, 1 = progress bar, 2 = single line.
+`"auto"` defaults to 1 for most cases, and to 2 when used with `ParameterServerStrategy`.
+Note that the progress bar is not particularly useful when logged to a file, so `verbose=2` is recommended when not running interactively (e.g. in a production environment).
 </td>
 </tr><tr>
 <td>